 The Verdict

-The AKG K92 headphones are pretty nice considering their price range, but they’re also not clearly better or worse than other headphones in this price range.
+The mid range response is weak and that could be an issue if you don’t like subdued mids.
 These offer good comfort and a solid sound for tracking, gaming and electronic drumming.
-The closed-back design does a nice job of providing passive noise isolation.
+The closed-back design does a decent job of providing passive noise isolation.
 They are a good pick for budget users who want good sounding headphones that are comfortable.